MapsPeople/documentation/sdks-and-frameworks/web/other-guides/display-language-1.md

 # Languages

 MapsIndoors languages are independent of the chosen languages on the device on which the app is used.
 This means that you need to explicitly tell MapsIndoors which language to use.
-Example below shows **'Languages'** section and dropdown from which you can select languages:
+The example below shows the **'Languages'** section and drop-down from which you can select languages:
 <div>
     <img src="../../../.gitbook/assets/languages-default-view.png" alt="">
 </div>
-When solution has only one language, this language will be the default one.
+When a solution has only one language, that language will be the default one.
 You are able to add as many languages as you want to and choose which one should be the default one.
 Adding German and Danish languages:

 <div>